Music of the Spheres World Tour: Releases

-On 17 July 2022, the band launched an audio transmission from Stade de France on the tour app, titled Live in Paris.
+On 17 July 2022, Coldplay launched an audio transmission from Stade de France on their tour app, titled Live in Paris.
 The third show at Estadio River Plate, held on 28 October, was part of Live Broadcast from Buenos Aires, a theatrical event directed by Paul Dugdale.
-It spanned a record-breaking 81 countries and grossed over $8.4 million.
-Coldplay released the director's cut version on 19 April 2023, under the name Music of the Spheres: Live at River Plate.
-Inspired by Neapolitan life and the performances at Stadio Diego Armando Maradona, Tutto Passa – A Tribute to Napoli was made available on 23 May 2024, with Stillz curating the footage.
-The group's tenth studio album, Moon Music, became available on 4 October.
-Numerous songs and videos from the record were produced on tour, using locations such as the Odeon of Herodes Atticus, Grafton Street, and Marina Bay.
-Coldplay also joined Disney+ Hotstar for Live in Ahmedabad, attracting over 8.3 million streamers on 26 January 2025.
+Screenings were held in a record 81 countries and grossed $8.4 million.
+The band released a director's cut on 19 April 2023, under the name Music of the Spheres: Live at River Plate.
+Inspired by their shows at Stadio Diego Armando Maradona and arranged by Stillz, the short film Tutto Passa – A Tribute to Napoli premiered on 23 May 2024.
+The group's tenth studio album, Moon Music, launched on 4 October with songs recorded on the road.
+Coldplay also joined Disney+ Hotstar for Live in Ahmedabad, drawing more than 8.3 million views on 26 January 2025.
+Footage from the concerts at Wembley Stadium became available on 30 December, under Music of the Spheres World Tour: An Immersive Experience, for a limited run via Meta Horizon.

 Legacy

 According to Pollstars Eric Renner Brown, Coldplay have ushered into "a new era of sustainable touring" with the Music of the Spheres World Tour.
 Their efforts were considered unprecedented for a stadium concert run, since the band reduced CO_{2} emissions by 59% in their first two years of activity, planted 9 million trees in forest reserves, and had their methods adopted by Live Nation to provide green options to more artists.
 Furthermore, they were listed among the most influential climate action leaders in the world by Time.
 As the tour became a leading topic of news coverage in visited regions, it was also considered a media phenomenon.
 Mark Beaumont from The Times stated that the band regained public respect and credibility, which prompted a shift in attitude towards them.

 Countries such as Portugal, Italy, and Malaysia experienced significant rises in ticket speculation due to high demand for their shows.
 Investigation of such cases inspired new legislation.
 The government of Indonesia decided to simplify their event permit process after Coldplay were not able to schedule more dates in the region.
 Media outlets informed that ticketless fans came together outside their respective venues in multiple cities to hear the band perform, including 34,000 in Munich.
 (Note: Sources: Barcelona; Zurich; Kaohsiung; Kuala Lumpur; Singapore; Helsinki; Munich; El Paso.)
 They boosted local economies as well, drawing comparisons to football tournaments like the Champions League.
 On music charts, their discography enjoyed a resurgence in sales and streams.
-To assist non-profit organisations, Coldplay teamed up with Global Citizen and the Love Button Global Movement by gathering volunteers at every tour stop.
+To assist non-profit organisations, Coldplay teamed up with Global Citizen and the Love Button Global Movement, recruiting new volunteers at every tour stop.